Aria-vero-s/modusdesign/README.md

 [View the live project here.](https://modusdesign.herokuapp.com/)

 Site owners may use Modus Design to sell their work and offer graphic design services.
-The website is designed to be responsive and accessible on a range of devices, making it easy to navigate for potential customers and employers.
+The website is designed to be responsive and accessible on a range of devices, making it easy to navigate for potential customers and employers as a B2B.

+Still needs:
+- robots.txt file
+- sitemap.xml file
+- Social media mockup pages (to link here)
+- modify the 404
+- get the emails to work
+- deployment to heroku / AWS

 ![mockup](media/modus.png?raw=true)